Shopify/polaris/polaris.shopify.com/content/design/depth/index.md

           ## Focus

-          Depth helps to guide the merchants' focus.
-By giving more depth to an element, you can guide the merchants' attention towards it.
+          Depth helps to guide the merchant's focus.
+By giving more depth to an element, you can guide the merchant's attention towards it.

         </Box>